huggingface/blog/tf-xla-generate.md

 Stochastic generation has a few knobs you can play with to control randomness. `temperature` sets the overall entropy of your output -- values below `1.0` will prioritize sampling tokens with a higher likelihood, whereas values above `1.0` do the opposite.
-Setting it to `0.0` means reduces the behavior to Greedy Decoding, and very large values approximate uniform sampling.
-In addition to controlling the entropy, you can also limit the possible output space.
+Setting it to `0.0` reduces the behavior to Greedy Decoding, whereas very large values approximate uniform sampling.
+In addition to controlling the entropy, you can also limit the possible output space for each subsequent token.
 For instance, `top_p` constrains sampling to the most likely tokens that cumulatively account for at least `top_p` of the total probability.
-In other words, it will ensure that very unlikely tokens are never sampled and will likely improve the quality of the generation.
+In other words, it will ensure that very unlikely tokens are never sampled, which will likely improve the quality of the generation.

 ```python
 generated = model.generate(